danfuzz/lactoserv/doc/configuration.md

 * `mounts` &mdash; A list of application mount points, each of which is an object with the following bindings:
   * `application` &mdash; The name of the application to mount.
-  * `at` &mdash; The mount point of the application, in the form of a protocol-less URI path, of the form `//hostname/base/path`, where `hostname` is a hostname in the same form as accepted in the `hosts` section of the configuration (including partial and full wildcards), and `base/path` is the base path under that hostname at which the application is to respond.
+  * `at` &mdash; The mount point(s) of the application, in the form of a protocol-less URI path, of the form `//hostname/base/path/` or a list of same, where `hostname` is a hostname in the same form as accepted in the `hosts` section of the configuration (including partial and full wildcards), and `base/path/` (which must end with a slash) is the base path under that hostname at which the application is to respond.
 * `services` &mdash; An object which binds roles to system services by name.
   This binding is optional, and if present all roles are optional.
 The following roles are recognized: